Accession Day tilt: Origins

 Sir Henry Lee of Ditchley, Queen's Champion, devised the Accession Day tilts, which became the most important Elizabethan court festival from the 1580s.
 The celebrations are likely to have begun somewhat informally in the early 1570s.
 By 1581, the Queen's Day tilts "had been deliberately developed into a gigantic public spectacle eclipsing every other form of court festival", with thousands in attendance; the public were admitted for a small charge.
 Lee himself oversaw the annual festivities until he retired as Queen's Champion at the tilt of 1590, handing over the role to George Clifford, 3rd Earl of Cumberland.
-Following Lee's retirement, orchestration of the tilts fell to the Earl of Worcester in his capacity of Master of Horse and to the queen's favourite, the Earl of Essex, although Lee remained as a sort of Master of Ceremonies at the request of the queen.
+Following Lee's retirement, orchestration of the tilts fell to Edward Somerset, 4th Earl of Worcester in his capacity of Master of Horse and to the Queen's favourite, Robert Devereux, 2nd Earl of Essex, although Lee remained as a sort of Master of Ceremonies at the request of the queen.

 The pageants were held at the tiltyard at the Palace of Whitehall, where the royal party viewed the festivities from the Tiltyard Gallery.
-The Office of Works constructed a platform with staircases below the gallery to facilitate presentations to the queen.
+The Office of Works constructed a platform with staircases below the gallery to facilitate presentations to the Queen.